citizensadvice/cads/packages/overflow/README.md

 ## Introduction

-Set what to do when an element's content is too big to fit in its block formatting context.
+Defines how overflowing content is displayed.

 ### CSS